S-Varel/ELK-Project/README.md

 # ELK-Project

 The main purpose of this network is to configure an ELK stack server and monitor the system.
-The newtork included a  load balanced.
+The newtork included a  load balancer.
 Load balancing ensures that the application will be highly accessible, in addition to restricting access to the network.
 A jump box was used to restrict the IP addresses that communicate to the jump box and it helps to prevent the Azure virtual machines from being exposed to the public.

 ## ELK Stack Diagram